 There were some most notable differences between the From Hell note and all previous correspondence from the killer, casting doubt on the legitimacy of all of them.

-The literacy level in the From Hell Hell note was much lower than in other correspondance.
+The literacy level in the From Hell note was much lower than in other correspondence.
 It wasn't signed off as 'Jack the Ripper' like the previous two, and the handwriting was poor and almost child-like in its manner.

 Jack The Ripper Suspects